Knights of Columbus

 SJB Knights of Columbus News

-The 2017 40 Days For Life campaign had its kick off rally on February 25th and the campaign ran from March 1st through April 9th.
+The 2017 40 Days For Life campaign has begun and will run through 5 November.
 Here is a link to their webpage for more information. https://40daysforlife.com/local-campaigns/shreveport/

 Contact Chris Davis for more information on our Council’s activities or pro-life activities in our area in general.